Thomas Myhre: International career

 Myhre was selected to represent Norway at the 1998 FIFA World Cup, where he was an unused substitute for Frode Grodås.

 At the 2000 European Championship (Euro 2000) in June, he played all three games for Norway.
 Myhre kept clean sheets against Spain and Slovenia, and conceded only one goal in the tournament – Savo Milošević's winner in the match against Yugoslavia.

 In a Euro 2008 qualifier against Turkey on 28 March 2007, Norway were leading 2–0 at half time.
 In the second half, Myhre could not hold a free kick from Hamit Altıntop, and fumbled the ball into his own net.
 Minutes before full-time, another Altıntop shot went straight through Myhre's legs, and the game ended 2–2.
 Although his Norwegian teammates were consoling him, Myhre proclaimed the match his "worst day on the field".
 The game against Turkey was Myhre's last game for Norway.

+Managerial career

+Moss

+In December 2020, he was appointed as sports director for his boyhood club, Moss.
+In September 2021, Myhre was appointed manager of Moss.
+In the 2022 season, Myhre led Moss to promotion and was awarded Manager of the Year.

+HamKam

+After over four years at Moss, Myhre left the club to become the new head coach for HamKam after Jakob Michelsen had announced he would leave the club.